WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sophia-Batchelor/Weekly-Meetings.md

 #### Who did you help this week?
 * 👫 with freezer meals
+  * KW: Oh GOOD, I'm glad 🥣
 * Contract work got completed where it felt like my contribution had a massive impact
+  * KW: How cool is THAT?!
+Fabulous 🙌

 #### Who helped you this week?
 * EK with a coffee chat about what they did during their SSI fellowship and generally about the cool work they do as a Community Manager
+  * KW: Lovely!! 💜
 * Friend coworked with me for a while which gave a super productivity boost
+  * KW: Mega helpful ✨
 * 👫 did so much work at home while I was unwell
+  * KW: Oh yay, and you deserve to be taken care of 🧹

 #### What did you achieve?
 * ✅ 2 draft CVs that I ran through an ATS to check (and now have concrete things to improve)
+  * KW: REALLY helpful to see what biases the AI propagates 😉
 * ✅ Sent a visa extension request over to the Home Office
+  * KW: Fingers crossed!
+COME ON UK Home Office!!! 🤞🤞
 * 💬 had a DSG debrief with the team about how the DSG facilitator role went
+  * KW: Love the discussion in the meeting - how fun.
+    I'm really glad that you were able to give this feedback!
 *  SSI FELLOWSHIP WAS ANNOUNCED!! 🎉
+  * KW: LOOK AT YOU!! https://www.software.ac.uk/about/fellows/sophia-batchelor
+  * Congratulations 🎊🎊🎊

 #### What did you struggle with?
 * Really bad illness.
 Have been off work since 7 Jan and am at a bit of a reduced capacity now.
+  * KW: Booooooo - keep taking care of yourself!! 🤒

 #### What would you like to work on in the next two weeks?
 * CVs